cirruslabs/cirrus-ci-docs/docs/guide/windows.md

   CIRRUS_SHELL: powershell
 ```

-It is also possible to use *powershell* scripts inline inside of a script instruction by prefixing it with `ps`:
+It is also possible to use *PowerShell* scripts inline inside of a script instruction by prefixing it with `ps`:

 ```yaml
 windows_container: